[?] Subscribe To This Site

 -I used to drink a couple of cokes a day, along with coffee, until I found out that drinking 2 sodas every day for a year can put an extra 30 pounds or more on your waistline every year!
 (In my case on my butt)

-My family was willing to help, and I encouraged them to cut back on some of their bad eating habits as well.
+My family helped me with this, and I encouraged them to cut back on some of their bad eating habits as well.

--I certainly have a lot more energy; feel a lot more rested, and stopped having all those headaches and muscle pains I used to get all the time.
+I certainly have a lot more energy; feel a lot more rested, and stopped having all of those headaches and muscle pains I used to get all the time.

 _______________